Fuzhou railway station (Taiwan)

-Fuzhou (浮洲車站 (Fúzhōu Chēzhàn)) is a railway station on the Taiwan Railways Administration West Coast line located in Banqiao District, New Taipei, Taiwan.
+Fuzhou (浮洲車站 (Fúzhōu Chēzhàn)) is a railway station on Taiwan Railway West Coast line located in Banqiao District, New Taipei, Taiwan.

 History

-The station was first opened in 1932 as a temporary station.
-It was closed in 1942, reopened in 1953 but ceased to operate soon afterwards.
-The new station began to operate on 2 September 2011, as a result of TRA's policy of transforming its railroad lines into MRT-type railroad.
+This was first opened in 1932 as a temporary station.
+It was closed in 1942, reopened in 1953, but ceased to operate soon afterwards.
+The new station began to operate on 2 September 2011, as a result of TRA's policy of transforming its railroad lines into an MRT-type railroad.

 The only train that stops at this station is the local train.
 The station is located at the outskirts of Banqiao, and is mostly used by commuters.